mkosir/demozap/README.md

 Import generated StoryTab components into Storybook. 🎉

-Generated files will be prefixed with `_` for example:
+By default generated files will be prefixed with `_` for example:
 `MyComponent.storytab.jsx` & `MyComponent.storytab.css` -> `_MyComponent.jsx`
+You can set generated file prefix with `--prefix` flag:
+`$ storytab generate react --prefix=MyPrefix`

 # Commands